Carbonatite: Mineralogy

-Primary mineralogy is highly variable, but may include natrolite, sodalite, apatite, magnetite, barite, fluorite, ancylite group minerals, and other rare minerals not found in more common igneous rocks.
+Primary mineralogy is highly variable, but may include natrolite, sodalite, apatite, magnetite, baryte, fluorite, ancylite group minerals, and other rare minerals not found in more common igneous rocks.
 Recognition of carbonatites may be difficult, especially as their mineralogy and texture may not differ much from marble except the presence of igneous minerals.
 They may also be sources of mica or vermiculite.

 Carbonatites are classed as calcitic sovite (coarse textured) and alvikite (finer textured) varieties or facies.
 The two are also distinguished by minor and trace element composition.
 The terms rauhaugite and beforsite refer to dolomite- and ankerite-rich occurrences respectively.
 The alkali-carbonatites are termed lengaite.
 Examples with 50–70% carbonate minerals are termed silico-carbonatites.
 Additionally, carbonatites may be either enriched in magnetite and apatite or rare-earth elements, fluorine and barium.

 Natrocarbonatite is made up largely of two minerals, nyerereite (named after Julius Nyerere, the first president of independent Tanzania) and gregoryite (named after John Walter Gregory, one of the first geologists to study the East African Rift and author of the book The Great Rift Valley).
 These minerals are both carbonates in which sodium and potassium are present in significant quantities.
 Both are anhydrous, and when they come into contact with the moisture in the atmosphere, they begin to react extremely quickly.
 The black or dark brown lava and ash erupted begins to turn white within a few hours, then grey after a few days, then brown after a few weeks.

 Geochemistry

-Carbonatite is composed predominantly of carbonate minerals and extremely unusual in its major element composition as compared to silicate igneous rocks, obviously because it is composed primarily of Na2O and CaO plus CO2.
+Carbonatites are unusual igneous rocks composed predominantly of carbonate minerals.
 Most carbonatites tend to include some silicate mineral fraction; by definition an igneous rock containing >50% carbonate minerals is classified as a carbonatite.
 Silicate minerals associated with such compositions are pyroxene, olivine, and silica-undersaturated minerals such as nepheline and other feldspathoids.

 Geochemically, carbonatites are dominated by incompatible elements (Ba, Cs, Rb) and depletions in compatible elements (Hf, Zr, Ti).
 This together with their silica-undersaturated composition supports inferences that carbonatites are formed by low degrees of partial melting.

 A specific type of hydrothermal alteration termed fenitization is typically associated with carbonatite intrusions.
 This alteration assemblage produces a unique rock mineralogy termed a fenite after its type locality, the Fen Complex in Norway.
 The alteration consists of metasomatic halos consisting of sodium rich silicates arfvedsonite, barkevikite and glaucophane along with phosphates, hematite and other iron and titanium oxides.